-What if you never had to worry about wasting your precious time scrutinizing meat labels again?
-If you're tired of struggling to source clean, high-quality meats for your family's dinner table, then this ButcherBox review is for you.
-I'll cover how it works, how much it costs, my favorite ButcherBox recipes and more.
+If you're struggling to find high-quality, grass-fed, and organic meats for your family's dinner table, then this ButcherBox review is for you.
+I'll cover how it works, how much it costs, what you get, my favorite ButcherBox recipes, and my honest thoughts on whether (or not) it's right for you.

-I struggled in my local grocery store for too long.
-If you're anything like me, you hate losing time working through understanding the labels on your meat products.
+I had a hard time finding grass-fed and organic meat in my local grocery store for too long – and lately, grocery shopping has been even more of a challenge.
 It's time-consuming and frustrating.
 Especially when you don't have a lot of choice for where you can locate and purchase that meat in the first place.

 Even having a local Whole Foods doesn't guarantee you that you'll actually be able to find the cuts you're looking for.